 In the midst of the worst season in franchise history, some smiles were seen after the White Sox unveiled the “Big White Machine” at Comiskey Park.

-The car was a 1929 Ford, rebuilt and put together by Sox players Ed Herrmann, Bill Melton, Syd O’Brien and the folks at Hawkinson Ford (now known as Hawk Ford).
+The car was a 1929 Ford, rebuilt by Sox players Ed Herrmann, Bill Melton, Syd O’Brien and the folks at Hawkinson Ford (now known as Hawk Ford).
 It circled Comiskey Park every time the Sox won a home game — which wasn’t often!

 Comiskey Park was the site for one of the most exciting games of the early 1970s, and it involved Nolan Ryan.
-The flamethrower took a no-hitter into the ninth inning against the Sox and led, 1-0, thanks to a Frank Robinson home run.
-However, after getting the first out in the inning, it all fell apart for Ryan.
+The flamethrower took a no-hitter into the ninth inning and led, 1-0, thanks to a Frank Robinson home run.
+However, after getting the first out in the ninth, it all fell apart for Ryan.

 Dick Allen beat out an infield hit, spoiling the no-hitter, and Carlos May reached on an error.
 Ken Henderson ripped a single to center to tie the game, and then with two out, Billy Sharp singled to right to win it.